premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-It is a generic piece of code which runs in between several asynchronous function calls is known as control flow function.
+It is a generic piece of code which runs in between several asynchronous function calls and is known as a control flow function.

 </blockquote>